EPIC-Seq: Alternatives

 As EPIC-seq studies epigenetic markers to infer gene expression, one can study epigenetic sequencing methods like ChIP-seq, ATAC-seq, MeDIP-seq, and Bisulfite-Free DNA Methylation sequencing in combination with methods for profiling RNA expression such as RNA-seq and scRNA-seq.

 Considering the method is mainly developed for early cancer detection or subgrouping, liquid biopsy methods, such as Twist cfDNA Pan-Cancer Reference Standard, can be used as an alternative.
 Different liquid biopsy methods focus on cell-free tumour markers, tumour methylation markers, exomes, proteins, lipids, carbohydrates, electrolytes, metabolites, RNA, extracellular vesicles, circulating tumour cells, and tumour-educated platelets for early identification of cancer non-invasively.
 Some of the proposed liquid biopsy methods provide a comprehensive detection of cancer types, such as ATR-FTIR spectroscopy and CancerSEEK, while others, like Dxcover and SelectMdx operate on more specific (even single) cancer targets.

 EPIC-seq utilizes fragmentomic features to infer expression levels of genes.
 Several studies also employ fragmentomic features to infer cancer existence, infer cell death, and detect other clinical conditions such as transplant failure.

 ctDNA by Fragment Size analysis

-This method uses in vivo and silico ctDNA fragment length selection to enrich the variant proportion in the plasma.
+This method uses in vivo and in silico ctDNA fragment length selection to enrich the variant proportion in the plasma.
 The method is decided on size selection criteria based on blood ctDNA fragment length properties, so it may not generalize well for other non-invasive sampling methods.
 Furthermore, it employs supervised machine learning methods like Random Forest and Logistic Regression on shallow WGS to classify cancer and healthy patients.
 The method can be used for different cancer types.